open-contracting/standard/standard/docs/en/schema/codelists.md

 ### Tender Status

 The `tender.status` field is used to indicate the current status of a tender process.
+The following options are available:

 ```eval_rst
 .. csv-table::